 You’re in control of your own life, aren’t you?
 The only thing stopped you from making a change in career is you.
 Don’t be an obstacle, and come to terms with your current situation.
 You want to move on, but if you have no idea what else you want to do then it’s all too easy to shrug your shoulders and make do with your current career.

-You need to first find the courage to say “enough is enough” and move on from your current job or position within the company.
-You need to move forward, and that can only happen when you overcome the fear of the unknown.
-You don’t know what your new career will be like, but you know that your current one isn’t right for you.
+First, you need to find the courage to say “enough is enough” and move on from your current job or position within the company.
+You have to move forward, and that can only happen when you overcome the fear of the unknown.
+Knowing what your new career will be like is impossible, but you know that your current one isn’t right for you.
 You don’t have to commit to your new career or any career; you just need to move forward.

 Use the internet.

 You’re already doing that if you’re reading this article, so that’s a good start.
 When it comes to changing your career, the internet is the best resource at your disposal.
 You can conduct research into your desired future career and even look into positions available in your area (or outside your area if you’re willing to move).
-You could get further details from NelsonJobs.com and other such sites if you wanted a place to begin with your job search.
 The internet is a powerful resource in the modern age and one which makes career-switching far easier than it would’ve been before the days of technology.
 There are resources to learn about different careers and resources to apply for different careers, so you can essentially change your life through clicking a few links on the internet.

 Moving up within your current company.